bitemyapp/teef/posts/2014-04-29-meditations-on-learning-haskell.md

 ## E

-I figured the answer to the smart vs. dumb mathematician dilemma was to take a smart mathematician and give him the dumb mathematicians' tools.
+I figured the answer to the smart vs. dumb mathematician dilemma was to take a smart mathematician and give them the dumb mathematicians' tools.

-Really that is a smart mathematician, the other guy is just a kid who is good at calculus.
+Really that is a smart mathematician, the other one is just a kid who is good at calculus.